MultiX-Amsterdam/ijmond-camera-monitor/README.md

 ```sh
 curl localhost:8081
 ```
-The procedure of deploying the staging server is the same as deploying the production server (with differences in replacing the "production" text with "staging").
+The procedure of deploying the staging server is the same as deploying the production server (with differences in replacing the "production" text with "staging")
  When the back-end code repository on the staging or production server is updated, run the following to restart the deployed service.
 ```sh
 # Restart the uwsgi service
 sudo systemctl restart ijmond-camera-monitor-production